wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 * By looking at the plot, it seems like fruits (e.g., tomatoes, watermelons) produce more waste than grains (e.g., oats, rye)

 ### Which Country Has the Highest Food Loss?
 The below plots show how much food loss percentage for "Potatoes", "Wheat", "Rice" and "Hen eggs in shell, fresh" for different countries.
-We can interpret how efficient/inefficient the country's supply chains are for each commodity.
+We can interpret how efficient/inefficient each country's supply chain is for various commodities.

 ```python